 Rory worked for 12 years as a director of a workers’ co-operative before building his academic career at Sheffield Hallam University through a PhD study of co-operative social enterprises.
 He has been a faculty member since 2003 with a research focus on the development of democratic relations in informal and formal organisations.
 With a strong interest in the impact of workplace democracy on corporate governance, he has maintained a connection to practice through directorships with Social Enterprise International Ltd and FairShares Association Ltd. He is the academic lead for Principles of Responsible Management Education (PRME) and a new MBA in Co-operative Leadership and Social Entrepreneurship at Sheffield Business School.

 Rory was appointed Reader in Co-operative and Social Enterprise at Sheffield Business School in 2013 after six years as a Senior Lecturer.
-He now serves on the board of the UK Society for Co-operative Studies and the Editorial Advisory Board of the Social Enterprise Journal.
-He is one of four guest editors for a special issue of the International Journal of Entrepreneurial Behaviour and Research (IJEBR) that examines critical perspectives on social enterprise.
+In 2018, he became Professor of Cooperative Social Entrepreneurship through his pioneering work on the FairShares Institute for Co-operative Social Entrepreneurship at Sheffield Hallam University.
+He serves on the board of the UK Society for Co-operative Studies and as an Editorial Board member of both the Social Enterprise Journal and Journal of Social Entrepreneurship.
+He is one of four guest editors for a special issue of the International Journal of Entrepreneurial Behaviour and Research (IJEBR) on critical perspectives on social enterprise.

 In 2015, he chaired a stream at the EMES Social Enterprise Conference (Social Enterprise Education) then became a faculty member providing feedback to doctoral students on the EMES Social Enterprise Doctoral Summer School.
-In 2016, he also (co-)chaired streams at the Institute of Small Business and Entrepreneurship Conference (Social, Ethical and Sustainable Enterprise) and International Social Innovation Research Conference (Social Co-operatives and the Solidarity Economy) .
+In 2017, he led Sheffield Hallam University's successful application for Institutional Membership of EMES and has been announced as co-chair for the EMES 2019 International Conference.
+He has also (co-)chaired streams at the Institute of Small Business and Entrepreneurship Conference (Social, Ethical and Sustainable Enterprise, with Mike Bull) and International Social Innovation Research Conference (Social Co-operatives and the Solidarity Economy).